starkinfra/sdk-node/README.md

 # Testing in Sandbox

 Your initial balance is zero.
-For many operations in Stark Infra, you'll need funds in your account, which can be added to your balance by creating a Pix Request.
+For many operations in Stark Infra, you'll need funds in your account, which can be added to your balance by creating a starkbank.Invoice.

-In the Sandbox environment, most of the created Pix Requests will be automatically paid, so there's nothing else you need to do to add funds to your account.
-Just create a few Pix Request and wait around a bit.
+In the Sandbox environment, most of the created starkbank.Invoices will be automatically paid, so there's nothing else you need to do to add funds to your account.
+Just create a few starkbank.Invoices and wait around a bit.

 In Production, you (or one of your clients) will need to actually pay this Pix Request for the value to be credited to your account.